Gene Shoemaker was an astrogeologist. In fact, he was the very first astrogeologist.

 Discovery of Comet Shoemaker-Levy 9

-Gene Shoemaker wanted all such objects cataloged, because he was concerned that they pose a threat to our planet.
+Gene Shoemaker wanted all such objects cataloged, because he was concerned they pose a threat to our planet.

 They discovered Comet Shoemaker-Levy 9 on March 23, 1993, recording its image on the Palomar Observatory’s 18-inch Schmidt camera.